iismail1997/java-design-patterns/throttling/README.md

 ## Intent

-Ensure that a given client is not able to access service resources more than the assigned limit.
+Ensure that a given client is not able to access service com.iluwatar.serviceadapter.soapdemo.resources more than the assigned limit.

 ## Explanation